x35gaming/arraycms-markdown/README.md

 ### setup
 go to `./arraycms/cms/`
 extract it to the folder
-add to the bottom of the file:
+add to the bottom of formatextensions.php:
 ```php
 include('arraycms-markdown-master/markdown.php');
 ```